Belgrade Nikola Tesla Airport: Security

-Before the 2020/2021-2023 remodeling, Belgrade Nikola Tesla Airport was built with only one airside hallway for both departing and arriving passengers.
+Before the 2020/2021–2023 remodelling, Belgrade Nikola Tesla Airport was built with only one airside hallway for both departing and arriving passengers.
 As such, security checks used to be located at gate entrances rather than on a central location.
-As of 2021, however, there is a central security hall directly above the ticketing area, before passport control, where all passengers must be screened.

-Passport controls are placed on two entrances and the single exit of the hallway.
-All passengers must pass the passport control, as there are no domestic flights.
 An additional security check used to exist on the hallway entrance, but it was removed in 2013 as it inconvenienced passengers and was not essential for security.
+Since 2021, however, there has been a central security hall directly above the ticketing area, before passport control, where all passengers must be screened.

+Passport control for departing passengers is located on the first floor in Terminal 2, just before the security screening, while the passport control for arriving passengers is located on the ground level.
+All passengers must pass the passport control, except those traveling domestically.
+An additional passport control booth exists in Terminal 1; however, it is no longer available for passengers, only for flight crews.
+In mid-December 2024 eGates for passport controls were introduced, with 10 eGates in the departures area and 10 eGates in the arrivals area, totalling in 20 eGates.

-In 2007 the airport prohibited cars parking next to the airport terminal, instead they have to use the car park provided, as a result of the 2007 Glasgow International Airport attack.
+In 2007 the airport prohibited cars parking next to the airport terminal, instead they have to use the car park provided, as a result of the 2007 Glasgow Airport attack.

 Lounges

-Belgrade Nikola Tesla Airport offers a single business class lounge, Business Club, for all airlines operating from the airport.
-"Business Club", opened in 2011, covers an area of 250 m2, and seats 30 guests.
+Belgrade Nikola Tesla Airport offers a business class lounge operated by Dufry, "Business Club", for the majority of airlines operating from the airport.
+"Business Club", opened in 2011, covers an area of 250 m2, and can seat 30 guests.